hubrix/arcamens/README.md

 # Intro

 Arcamens is a project management platform with a total new perspective of boards.
-It implement the so called kanban boards and also groups.
+It implements the so called kanban boards and also groups.
 Groups can be used as super backlogs in scrum methodology as well as a lot of other interesting possibilities.